 Nicotine is the addictive element in smoking, takes only 7 seconds to reach the brain from the lungs (which is twice as fast compared to injecting nicotine into your arm) and is more additive than heroin or cocaine.
 It has undesirable effects on the heart, blood pressure and digestive system through the increased production of adrenaline.
 Nicotine is also used as an insecticide.

 When applying two or three drops to the cigarette, it is important that the process for applying one drop is repeated two or three times rather than putting on double or treble drops at the same time.

 It helps to make the indentation deeper and to allow the previous drop to soak in before applying the next drop.

 Also, sealing your lips around the filter and giving a quick forceful puff in between applying the drops can also help.

-It is probably true that 4 or 5 drops of NicoBloc would approach eliminating tar and nicotine by 100%.
-However, with this much NicoBloc in the filter, the cigarette would be more difficult to smoke and would probably reduce a smokers desire to keep with the program, so that the end result might be less cessation rather than more cessation.
+It is probably likely that 4 or 5 drops of NicoBloc would approach eliminating tar and nicotine by 100%.
+However, with this much NicoBloc in the filter, the cigarette would be more difficult to smoke and would probably reduce a smokers desire to keep with the programme, so that the end result might be less cessation rather than more cessation.